-Du Bois did not make the same reduction to psychodynamics - his phenomenology of racism was sociological.
+Du Bois did not make the same reduction to psychodynamics-his phenomenology of racism was sociological.
 For him the concept of the veil was key.
-Where Fanon reduced the lived experience of Blacks to a zone of non-being, a zone invisible to whites, the essays in the Souls of Black Folk offer rare and rich accounts of life within the veil.
+Where Fanon reduced the lived experience of Blacks to a zone of nonbeing, a zone invisible to whites, the essays in The Souls of Black Folk offer rare and rich accounts of life within the veil.
 There Du Bois maps the borders of the veil, separating Black from white society.
-He examines the economic destitution in the cotton belt and its class stratification composed of croppers, tenants, wage laborers, and renters.
+He examines the economic destitution in the cotton belt and its class stratification, composed of croppers, tenants, wage laborers, and a small group of land owners.
 He laments the appalling poverty and demoralization.
-He writes of the achievements of the Freedman's Bureau during Reconstruction, despite its limited resources.
+He writes of the achievements during Reconstruction of the Freedmen's Bureau, despite its limited resources.
 Du Bois depicts the thirst for education in the poorest communities and the virtues of higher education.
-Not all of the African past was destroyed by slavery - communities recreated religion, the church, the music, the sorrow songs.
-He writes of the tragedies of progress for those held prisoner within the veil: the death of his first-born son, the desperation of the talented tenth as even they are denied their humanity.
+Not all of the African past was destroyed by slavery-communities recreated religion, the African church, the music, the sorrow songs.
+He writes of the tragedies of progress for those held prisoners within the veil: the death of his first-born son, the desperation of the talented tenth as even they are denied their humanity.

-In the chapter on Booker T. Washington, Du Bois (1989 [1903]: chapter 3) delineates three different responses to the veil: revolt and revenge, self-realization and self-assertion, and adaptation or resignation.
+In the chapter on Booker T. Washington, Du Bois (1989 [1903]: chap.
+3) delineates three different responses to the veil: revolt and revenge, self-realization and self-assertion, and adaptation or resignation.
 Du Bois embraced the second: the fighting for political power, civil rights, and education.
 He still held out hope that the advances made since Reconstruction could eviscerate the veil.
 This lyrical sociology aimed to make visible to whites the humanity of African Americans despite their subjugation.
 Whereas Fanon exposed the symbolic violence of racism and denounced Blacks for their self-defeating practices, Du Bois appealed to whites to cast aside their irrational fears of Blacks.
-Neither saw the oppressed as taking history into their own hands.10 Fanon focused on the delusions of intellectuals and professionals, ironically the very people that Du Bois regarded as exemplary leaders - the talented tenth - of the broader African American population.
-Neither of these opposite assessments of the potentiality of the middle classes but neither offered a credible path forward.
+Neither saw the oppressed as taking history into their own hands.
+Fanon focused on the delusions of intellectuals and professionals, ironically the very people Du Bois regarded as exemplary leaders-the talented tenth-of the broader African American population.
+Neither of these opposed assessments of the potentiality of the middle classes offered a credible path forward.
 That did not come until they made their Marxist turn.

-3. The Wretched of the Earth
+The Wretched of the Earth

-As Ricarda Hammer (2017) shows, The Wretched of the Earth does not abandon the earlier phenomenology of racism with its focus on the lived experience of subjugation.
-The devastating effect of the colonial war on the psyches of the colonized but also on the psyches of the colonizers became so overwhelming that he had to leave Blida-Joinville Hospital.
+As Ricarda Hammer (2017) shows, The Wretched of the Earth does not abandon Fanon's earlier phenomenology of racism with its focus on the lived experience of subjugation.
+The devastating effect of the colonial war not only on the psyches of the colonized but also on the psyches of the colonizers became so overwhelming that he had to leave Blida-Joinville Hospital.
 Fanon realized that psychiatry had no answer to the psychic pathologies that stem from colonial violence, economic dispossession, and political disfranchisement.
-Thus, Fanon joined the Front
+Thus, Fanon joined the FLN, organized to overthrow colonialism through political and even military means.